 The National Institute of Standards and Technology (NIST) is a US government agency providing a variety of information security standards, such as NIST 800-53.
 NIST has recommendations on cybersecurity risk management, data protection, threat detection, and incident response.
 While targeted mostly at federal institutions, NIST recommendations can be followed by any organization that wants to ensure a high level of security for its sensitive assets.

-12 best practices for ensuring cybersecurity compliance in the financial sector
+12 cybersecurity best practices for financial institutions

 Protecting critical data and systems is a continuous process, not an end state.

 Each cybersecurity standard, data protection law, or regulation imposes different requirements and makes different recommendations.
 That’s why we’ve compiled a set of twelve best practices that cover the most prevalent requirements and help improve your organization’s security.

 Let’s look closer at each of these practices.

 1. Regularly assess risks and audit your cybersecurity

 Keep your finger on the pulse of your data security.